Upcoming Sessions

 Note: This is a recording of a webinar held on February 4, 2016.
 Training Overview According to the CDC, "in May 2015, the Pan American Health Organization (PAHO) issued an alert regarding the first confirmed Zika virus infection in Brazil.
 The outbreak in Brazil led to reports of Guillain-Barre syndrome and pregnant women giving birth to babies with birth defects and poor pregnancy outcomes."
 Since then, active Zika infections have been identified in Central America and the Caribbean.
 Cherie Drenzek, DVM, MS, State Epidemiologist, Georgia Department of Public Health will provide an overview of the Zika virus and its spread, including, what it is, how it's transmitted and who it affects.
 Dr. Drenzek will also discuss how to protect against Zika and how health departments can prepare to recognize, manage and report Zika infections and communicate prevention measure to the public.
 The course contains two modules: a content module and a resources and evaluation module.
 After accessing both modules, learners will earn a certificate of completion.
 When the certificate is available, learners will see a Certificate button on their dashboard.
 This recording is approximately 90 minutes.
 There are no prerequisites.
 Participants will need a broadband internet connection (Google Chrome or Mozilla Firefox are preferred browsers) and computer speakers.
 For technical support, please contact emoryphtc@emory.edu.
 About the Trainer Dr. Cherie Drenzek grew up in Detroit, Michigan and received her bachelor’s degree in Biological Sciences and her Master’s degree in Food Microbiology from Wayne State University in Detroit.
 She attended Michigan State University College of Veterinary Medicine and received her DVM in 1995; the same year, she entered the Epidemic Intelligence Service program at CDC and was stationed in the Rabies Section.
 Following EIS, Cherie was employed as an Assistant Professor of Epidemiology at the University of Georgia College of Veterinary Medicine.
 This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number UB6HP31680, Public Health Training Centers for $4,348,992.
 This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.
 Read more

-Think TB: Raising Tuberculosis Awareness and Enhancing Public Health Practices Note: This is a live webinar on April 2, 2025, from 12:00 pm-1:30 pm ET.
-Participants will use Zoom to join.
-This webinar is in partnership with the Southeastern National Tuberculosis Center (SNTC) and the Alabama Regional Center for Infection Prevention and Control Training and Technical Assistance (ARC IPC).
+Think TB: Raising Tuberculosis Awareness and Enhancing Public Health Practices Note: This is a recording of a live webinar held on April 2, 2025.
+This webinar was in partnership with the Southeastern National Tuberculosis Center (SNTC) and the University of Alabama at Birmingham School of Public Health.
 Training Overview: Join our upcoming webinar to enhance your knowledge of tuberculosis and its implications for public health practice.
 This session is designed to help public health professionals recognize transmission risks, understand local and national epidemiological trends, and explore the significance of treatment burden and compliance.
 Learn the critical role of collaboration with state TB programs in effectively managing and preventing TB in your communities.
 Equip yourself to be a key player in the fight against tuberculosis.
 About the Presenters: Maria Lasley, BSN, RN, is a Nurse Consultant for the Southeastern National Tuberculosis Center (SNTC).
 As a consultant, Maria is involved with planning, developing, conducting and evaluating TB-related trainings.
 She provides technical assistance, nursing consultation, mentoring, and education on TB nursing practices and case management, as well as facilitates the exchange of information between internal and external medical providers, state and territory TB programs, local community health departments and laboratories.
 Maria is a self-motivated professional and demonstrates initiative with a focus on meeting or exceeding intended goals.
 Pamela Nelson, BSN, RN, is the Regional Nursing Consultant and Area TB Coordinator for the Florida Department of Health (FDOH).
 Pamela has over 20 years of nursing experience with advanced training in tuberculosis, as well as emergency response and management.
 She is a member of the Florida Nurse Association and has received a number of honors and awards related to her work with tuberculosis and the state of Florida.
 Amy Painter, BSN, RN, is the TB Division Director for the South Carolina Department of Public Health (SC DHEC).
 As the division director, she monitors and guides TB Control program activities to ensure compliance with state, federal, and local laws and regulations and with epidemiologic trends and grant deliverables.
 Amy is a self-starting, goal-oriented strategist whose confidence, perseverance, and vision promotes success.
 She has over twenty years of public health experience in a variety of programs and brings front-line nursing knowledge.
 CERTIFICATE: The course contains two modules: a module to access the webinar and an evaluation module.
 After accessing the two modules, learners will earn a certificate of completion.
 When the certificate is available, learners will see a Certificate button on their dashboard.
 This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number UB6HP31680, Public Health Training Centers for $4,348,992.
 This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.
 Read more

 Note: This is a recording of a webinar held on December 9, 2019.
 Training Overview Change can be scary.
 It involves terrible things like the unknown, discomfort, work, and losing control.
 It can also be an opportunity for discovery, growth, creativity, and letting go.
 In fact, these things are often two sides of the same coin.
 So how can we make the most out of a world where so much is constantly in flux?
 How can we move forward and be productive when we never seem to have enough information or time to make the right decision?
 Instructor Shana Merlin will be pulling tools from the world of improvisational theater, where change is happening constantly in front of a live audience.
 We will take a look at what our internal response is to change and see if we can shift it into something more productive.
 Like a good improviser, participants will learn how to recover quickly from unexpected events, be curious about the unfamiliar, be flexible in response to new information and start things without knowing exactly how they will end.
 The course contains two modules: a content module and a resources and evaluation module.
 After accessing both modules, learners will earn a certificate of completion.
 When the certificate is available, learners will see a Certificate button on their dashboard.
 This recording is approximately 90 minutes.
 There are no prerequisites.
 Participants will need a broadband internet connection (Google Chrome or Mozilla Firefox are preferred browsers) and computer speakers.
 For technical support, please contact emoryphtc@emory.edu.
 About the Trainer The Founder of Merlin Works, Shana Merlin is one of the most experienced and effective improv-based trainers in Texas.
 Shana is a lecturer in the College of Medicine Texas A&M University and an associate at the Center for Health Communication at the University of Texas.Presenting and performing nationwide, some of her clients have included Dell, T-Mobile, Silicon Labs, The University of Texas and Deloitte.
 Winner of “Best Improv Teacher” in Austin from the Austin Improv Collective, Shana founded Merlin Works, in 2003 to provide custom training, interactive presentations, and comedy shows to businesses and organizations using improvisation.
 Some of her most requested fun, interactive programs are on the topics of team building, communication, sales, persuasion, leadership, making meetings matter, medical communications, and creativity.
 This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number UB6HP31680, Public Health Training Centers for $4,348,992.
 This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.
 Read more